 As Titan Fitness does with most of its products, they were able to create an air bike that looks good and is durable.
 The frame and most of the components are made with heavy-duty steel, so it will remain stable and in good condition no matter how much you use it.

 And for a budget bike, it also comes with a fair amount of extras including a removable fan guard, and a water bottle and cell phone holder.
-These are conveniences you have to pay extra for on the Rogue Echo Bike.
+These are conveniences you have to pay extra for on the Rogue Echo Bike, so Titan gets a near-perfect 4.75 out of 5 stars on our metric for conveniences here.

 That’s not to say Titan didn’t cut costs to bring the cost of this bike down.
 For one, it uses a chain drive system, which is going to require a lot of maintenance and will create a lot of noise.
 The LCD console is also incredibly basic and only has basic functions, like start and stop (it will keep track of all necessary metrics).